k2052/developer.2052.me/source/partials/about.md

 ### I broke deadlines

-Because honestly, communication is hard when honestly you just want to sleep and you didn't realize that committing to "ASAP" meant 3 am nights and 7pm Skype calls over 2 lines of changes to CSS that really doesn't matter when the site is exploding to live users.
+Because honestly, communication is hard when honestly you just want to sleep and you didn't realize that committing to "ASAP" meant 3am nights and 7pm Skype calls over 2 lines of changes to CSS that really doesn't matter when the site is exploding to live users.
 I learned to love semantic versioning, production branches, milestones and Basecamps.